Techtonica/curriculum/refactoring/refactoring.md

 - Test your code to make sure you didn't break any functionality

 ### Common Mistakes / Misconceptions
-This is something that students might not realize or might assume at first.
+This is something people might not realize or might assume at first.
 - Importance of testing to ensure that refactoring doesn't break anything
 - Knowing when refactoring is worth the investment (sometimes it may not be)